-The CPFF2020 will be structured as a credit facility to a special purpose vehicle (SPV) authorized under section 13(3) of the Federal Reserve Act.
+The CPFF will be structured as a credit facility to a special purpose vehicle ("SPV") authorized under section 13(3) of the Federal Reserve Act.
 The SPV will serve as a funding backstop to facilitate the issuance of term commercial paper by eligible issuers.

 The Federal Reserve Bank of New York will commit to lend to the SPV on a recourse basis.
 The New York Fed will be secured by all the assets of the SPV.
-The U.S. Treasury Department-using the Exchange Stabilization Fund (ESF)-will provide \$10 billion of credit protection to the FRBNY in connection with the CPFF.
+The Department of the Treasury, using the Exchange Stabilization Fund, will make a \$10 billion equity investment in the SPV.